-About a year ago I was the host of a business dinner in New York, half a dozen men and women met at a fine restaurant after a day of intensive meetings.
-Perfect food, some great wine and a very nice group of people from hard- and software companies, the majority from the USA, some from Europe.
+A few years ago, I was hosting a business dinner in New York, with half a dozen men and women after a day of intensive meetings.
+Perfect food, some great wine, and a great group of people from hard- and software companies, the majority from the USA, some from Europe.

-The conversation focused on business, but as the night carried on, turned to other topics.
+Initially, the conversation focused on business, but as the evening got older, it turned to other topics.
 We discussed politics, history… and computing.
-These people were all computer specialists, many with engineering degrees.
-At a certain point the discussion turned to the theory that was humans do not exist, but instead are just avatars on a piece of very advanced hardware.
-This theory is not new: Elon Musk is one its proponents.
-It is based on the observation that computers are becoming more and more advanced as well as that the distinction between virtual reality (VR) and reality seems to be disappear.
-Some time in the far future, somebody will be able to create a computer that doesn’t just simulate a human brain (which according to some estimates may be possible in 50 years or so), but the brain of all humans.
-It is just a matter of scale; throw in some quantum computing, sufficient hardware and real-time analytics with deep machine learning, and it should be possible to do this.
+These folks were all computer specialists and most with a degree in engineering.
+At a certain point, the discussion turned to the theory that we, as humans, do not exist, but instead, we are just avatars, simulations within a very sophisticated software, running on very advanced hardware.
+This theory is not new: Elon Musk is one of its proponents.
+It is based on the observation that computers are becoming more and more advanced and that the distinction between virtual reality (VR) and “real” reality seems to disappear.
+The metaverse seems to support this theory too.
+Sometime in the far future, somebody will be able to create a computer that doesn’t just simulate a single human brain (which according to some estimates may be possible in 50 years or so), but the brain of all humans.
+It is just a matter of scale; throw in some quantum computing, sufficient hardware, and real-time analytics with deep machine learning, and it should be possible to achieve.

-We could thus easily just IMAGINE that we are physically alive, today and here on this planet; whereas in reality we are just characters in a very advanced computer game played by a acne-faced teenager 200 years in the future.
-Everything that we experience; all pain and war and suffering and all love and rewards and happiness would then only be part of a simulation.
+Thus, at this very moment, we might be imagining to be physically alive; today and here on this planet, whereas, in reality, we are just characters in a very advanced computer game being played by an acne-faced teenager 200 years in the future.
+Everything that we experience: all pain and war and suffering and all love and rewards and happiness would then only be part of a simulation.

-Little speaks against this theory from a technical standpoint: as long as technical progress continues (to accelerate) at the same pace it has for the last 150 years, this is easily imaginable.
-This is naturally also a weakness of the theory: life on Earth as well as history hardly ever were linear (although this may seem so to us: we only experience a very small fragment of all of history, yet we think it is all encompassing).
-For instance, about every 1000 years or so, a major volcanic eruption happens, which tend to dramatically alter the progress of humanity’s culture.
-Nevertheless one could argue that such catastrophes might delay the development of a super VR computer, but delay doesn’t mean that it could never be created.
+Little speaks against this theory from a technical standpoint.
+As long as technological progress continues to accelerate at the same pace it has for the last 150 years or so, this is easily imaginable.
+This is naturally also a weakness of the theory: life on Earth, as well as history, hardly ever were linear.
+We only experience a very small fragment of all of history, yet we consider our lifespan to be all-encompassing.
+For instance, about every 1000 years or so, a major volcanic eruption happens, which tends to dramatically alter the progress of humanity’s culture.
+Nevertheless one could argue that such catastrophes might delay the development of a super VR computer, but the delay doesn’t mean that it could never be created.

 So why do I still think there is no value in the theory that we are all just part of a very advanced computer simulation?
 At the Free University of Amsterdam where I studied biology many years ago, one of the highlights of the first year was a course in Philosophy and Methodology of Natural Sciences.
 I have forgotten the professor’s name, but the man did a tremendous job at hammering home some basic scientific principles.
-Thus, the main argument is that although the simulation theory MIGHT be true, there is NO way to prove or disprove it; it is a theory that isn’t falsifiable.
+I am not sure whether students still get such courses today, but this was really worthwhile stuff.
+The course also dwelled on the value of theories and hypotheses.
+What is a valuable theory?
+To get to the point: a theory only has value if it can be either proven or disproven.
+One can theorize about everything, put forward the wildest ideas, but if you cannot test a theory, it is worthless.
+So, the “simulation theory” MIGHT be true, there is NO way to prove or disprove it; it is a theory that isn’t falsifiable.
 By what criteria could anyone prove that we are, or are not part of a simulation?
-After all, at some timepoint, the simulation would be so perfect that it couldn’t be identified as a simulation anymore.
+After all, at some time point, the simulation would be so perfect that it couldn’t be identified as a simulation anymore, it would be like real life.
 It is similar to stating that we are created by an invisible fairy living at the bottom of our garden – a theory that people may shrug at, or ridicule, but which would be very hard to prove or disprove.
-And, as my professor taught us, non-falsifiable theories have, from scientific point of view, no value.
+And, as my professor taught me thirty years ago, non-falsifiable theories have, from the scientific point of view, no value.

 Originally posted 2019-01-12 20:35:00.